baptisteviera/Data_Analysis_Exercises/README.md

 # Data_Analysis_Exercises

-Exercises done in a data science courses taken in my university.
+Exercises done in a data science courses taken in my universities.